1970s: United States

-1950s nostalgia became a theme in prime time sitcoms with the Garry Marshall-produced Happy Days and its two spin-offs Laverne & Shirley and Mork & Mindy.
+1950s nostalgia and pop culture became a theme in prime-time sitcoms with the Garry Marshall-produced Happy Days and its two spin-offs Laverne & Shirley and Mork & Mindy.

-By the mid-to-late 1970s, "jiggle television"—programs oriented toward sexual gratification and farce comedy and situations—became popular.
+By the mid-to-late 1970s, jiggle television—programs oriented toward sexual gratification and farce comedy and situations—became popular.
 Such programs included Charlie's Angels, The Love Boat, and perhaps the genre's most popular, Three's Company.

 Soap operas expanded their audiences beyond housewives with the rise of All My Children, As the World Turns, Somerset, and The Young and the Restless; with many extending their episodes from 30 minutes to an hour.
 The soap Another World began a 16-month experiment in March 1979 by screening 90-minute episodes, the only serial to do so.

-Game shows such as Match Game, The Hollywood Squares, Family Feud, and many others saw its golden age on daytime television.
+Game shows such as Match Game, The Hollywood Squares, Family Feud, and many others, saw their golden ages on daytime television.
 The height of Match Game's popularity occurred between 1973 and 1977, before it was overtaken by Family Feud in 1978.
 Television's current longest-running game show, The Price Is Right, began its run hosted by Bob Barker in 1972.

 Another influential genre was the television newscast, which built on its initial widespread success in the 1960s.

 The science fiction phenomenon of the late 1970s that began with Star Wars went to television with shows such as Battlestar Galactica.

 Variety shows, a staple of TV programming since the beginning, were also re-engineered to appeal to young viewers.
 Old standbys such as The Ed Sullivan Show and The Red Skelton Show were canceled and replaced by hipper programming like Sonny and Cher Comedy Hour and Donny & Marie.
 The Carol Burnett Show also ended its historic 11-year run in 1978.
 In the end, rising production costs largely did in variety shows.
 The exception was Saturday Night Live (then known as NBC's Saturday Night), which was created by Lorne Michaels and premiered in 1975, with an original cast of Laraine Newman, John Belushi, Jane Curtin, Gilda Radner, Dan Aykroyd, Garrett Morris, and Chevy Chase.
+The country music variety show Hee Haw, which premiered in 1969, was the only series to survive the "rural purge" and continued throughout the 70s, 80s, and into the 1990s before ending its run, although the series went into syndication after its first three seasons.

+The Dukes of Hazzard began its six-year run in 1979.
+The series was inspired by the car-chase film genre, particularly the 1975 film Moonrunners, on which the series was based, with similar characters and scenes; and both were directed by Gy Waldron and voice-over narrated by country music artist Waylon Jennings.